vkleer/CI_PP1_TD/README.md

 7. Paste in the clone command you copied and press the 'enter' key to create the clone

 ## Credits
+Images that are not referenced below are created or owned by the developer.

 ### Images
 - [hero-image.webp](assets/images/hero-image.webp) from [Mubi.com](https://mubi.com/de/films/when-youre-strange-a-film-about-the-doors)